Dangabit/MugTogether/README.md

 [List of Functions]
 For this feature, we have come up with the following functions:
-Question Overview
+- Question Overview:
 Users are able to look at an overview of all the questions that are stored within the user’s collection of questions.
 From the overview, questions that are incomplete (without any notes written) will be highlighted to show that the question has not been attempted by the user.
 Each card will only show the question itself for simplicity.
-Add question
+- Add question:
 Users are able to add a question into the collection.
 Users are required to input the module that their questions are associated with.
 Tags and thought processes (notes) are optional fields to give the user flexibility to bundle their questions together and tackle the questions at a later time.
 A privacy checkbox is also implemented to give the user their privacy to whether their questions can be seen in the question bank or not.
-View question
+- View question:
 Users are able to view their question in more detail, revealing more information such as last modified, their notes, the tags and whether their question can be seen in the question bank.
-Edit question
+- Edit question:
 Users are able to update their question in a similar fashion to the add question function.
 However, users are not able to modify their module.
-Delete question
+- Delete question:
 Users are able to delete their questions if they do not want it anymore.
-Tagging question
+- Tagging question:
 Users are able to bundle their questions through tags.
 Each question can have multiple tags attached to it.
-Filter by Module
+- Filter by Module:
 Users are able to filter their questions by the modules in the overview.
 The options available to filter by will be based on whether the user has a question for that module.
-Filter by Tags
+- Filter by Tags:
 Users are able to filter their questions by the tags in the overview.
 The options available to filter by will be based on whether the user has a question for that tag.
 This filter can be chained with the module filter, however, the options available will not change based on the filtered module.
-Note Sharing
+- Note Sharing:
 Users are able to download a PDF copy of their question and notes or retrieve a link to view it online.
-Push to QnA
+- Push to QnA:
 Users are able to push their question to the QnA forum.
-Markdown support
+- Markdown support:
 Users are able to format their notes following markdown style.

 [Implementation]